viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 Second, we will re-use the motors and gears and leave the original circuit boards in-place (albeit no longer used).
 It's a [restomod](https://www.goldeagle.com/tips-tools/what-is-a-restomod/)!

-You will wire the left and right motors to a motor controller and Raspberry Pi - this will allow your Omnibot to be controlled with Viam as a [wheeled base](/components/base/wheeled/).
+Let's get started with wiring the left and right motors to a motor controller and Raspberry Pi - this will allow your Omnibot to be controlled with Viam as a [wheeled base](/components/base/wheeled/).

 First, detach the left and right base motor's wires from the small printed circuit board.
-Orient the L298N so that the `OUT1` and `OUT2` terminals are on the left side.
+Orient your L298N so that the `OUT1` and `OUT2` terminals are on the left side.
 Using a screwdriver, attach the 2 wires from the left motor to the `OUT1` and `OUT2` terminals.
 Now, attach the 2 wires from the right motor to the `OUT3` and `OUT4` terminals.

 [TODO: need wiring diagram here]

-Ensure your Raspberry Pi powered off, and connect GPIO pins for the left motor with female-to-female jumper wires.
+Ensure your Raspberry Pi is powered off, and connect GPIO pins for the left motor with female-to-female jumper wires.
 You can use any GPIO pins, but we connected pin 32 to `IN1`, pin 38 to `IN2`, and pin 35 to `ENA`.
 Now, do the same for the right motor, connecting pin 31 to `IN3`, pin 36 to `IN4` and pin 22 to `ENB`.
 Cut off one end of a jumper wire, strip it and connect pin 34 (ground) to the common ground terminal `GND` on the L298N.

 ### Powering MAIV

-Conveniently, MAIV has a easy-to-access external switches, a barrel jack in the battery compartment, and a barrel jack on the exterior.
+Conveniently, MAIV has easy-to-access external switches, a barrel jack in the battery compartment, and a barrel jack on the exterior.
 Spending a little time now repurposing these will make it easy for you to power up, power down, and charge your robot.

 <div class="td-max-width-on-larger-screens">